Lexus NX 300h Insurance Rates

 Rates are averaged for all Lexus NX 300h models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Cheaper Lexus NX 300h Insurance
+How to Find the Right Lexus NX 300h Insurance

-The next list is a condensed summary of the primary concepts that were covered above.
+The next list is a quick rundown of the ideas that were touched on in the above illustrations.

-- Drivers with multiple at-fault accidents may pay on average $1,540 more annually to buy Lexus NX 300h insurance
+- Drivers with reckless driving or DUI convictions could be forced to pay on average $1,540 more per year to buy Lexus NX 300h insurance

 Rate Tables and Charts